tspiker03/EDA/README.md

 # EDA
-Exploratory Data Analysis of Human Resource Data
+Exploratory Data Analysis of Human Resource Data using pycaret